-The General Manager has a duty to exercise due diligence to ensure that Council complies with the NSW Work Health and Safety Act 2011 and the NSW Work Health and Safety Regulation 2011.
+The General Manager (GM) of Council has a duty to exercise due diligence to ensure that Council complies with the NSW Work Health and Safety Act 2011 and the NSW Work Health and Safety Regulation 2011.
 This includes taking reasonable steps to ensure that Council has and uses appropriate resources and processes to eliminate or minimise risks associated with asbestos.